justinc-lim/Heart-Health-EDA-R-/README.md

 <img src='images/hh_cover.jpg' width = 400>

-Main Question: How does bmi affect risk of hypertension?
+Main Question: What factors affect risk of hypertension?
-* What about by gender?
-* What about smoking?
+* What is the effect of BMI on increased blood pressure?
+What about smoking?
+Gender?
+* Is there a relationship between hypertension and cholesterol? high-glucose levels (potentially, with relationship to type 2 diabetes)?

 ### Table of Contents ###
   1. Data Wrangling
   2. BMI and Hypertension
   3. Smoking, Gender and Hypertension
-  4. Findings
+  4. Conclusion
+  5. References

 ## Data Wrangling
 First, I reworked the dataset so it'd be more usable for my analyses.